Last modified: January 2024

 My research interests have evolved over the decades to include security and privacy, the Internet of Things, mobile and wearable computing, mobile health (mHealth), pervasive computing for healthcare, wireless networks, mobile ad hoc networks, mobile agents, parallel file systems, and concurrent data structures.
 This page provides a brief overview of some of my research projects, roughly in reverse-chronological order.
 Not everything is covered; you may also browse the complete list of papers, or explore the index of papers (by keyword).

-Much of my research activity is affiliated with the Dartmouth Center for Technology and Behavioral Health (CTBH), Dartmouth Augmented Health Lab (AH), Dartmouth Institute for Security, Technology, and Society (ISTS), or Swiss Center for Digital Health Interventions (CDHI).
+Much of my research activity is affiliated with the Dartmouth Institute for Security, Technology, and Society (ISTS), Dartmouth Center for Technology and Behavioral Health (CTBH), Dartmouth Augmented Health Lab (AH), or Swiss Center for Digital Health Interventions (CDHI).
+In the past, I organized the Center for Mobile Computing.

 In the Auracle project we developed a wearable device that can detect eating and related behaviors, validated its performance in lab and field studies on adults and on children; we also explored mechanisms for a person to interact with a head-worn device like the Auracle.
 See also: the Auracle website.